Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

 major indicates the degree available and the Degree Specific Requirements for that

 major and degree.
-Some majors may offer a choice of degree, and such choice will
+Some majors may offer a choice of degree, and such choice will involve

-involve specific Degree Specific Requirement choices.
+certain Degree Specific Requirement choices.

 The B.F.A. degree is an option for majors in the Theatre Arts.